tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - public TCRα junctions most often paired with mismatched TCRβ junctions in TCRs, a subset of these TCRs cross-reactive towards distinct islet antigen peptides
  - takehome: population of IAR T cells with diverse specificities determined by TCRs with restricted TCRα junctions and germline-constrained antigen recognition properties
  - "innate-like" TCRs differ from immunodominant TCRβ chains in autoimmunity
+## Introduction
+ - human islet antigen reactive CD4<sup>+</sup> memory T cells (IAR T cells) involved in beta cell destruction, perhaps biomark T1D
+ - the extreme diversity of TCR sequences allows for private expanded TCR clonotypes, but public expanded TCR sequences are also sometimes observed (perhaps a continuum rather than a binary public/private)
+ - shared public sequences prominent in TCRs recognizing microbial antigens, **I wonder why**, and have been implicated in autoimmune disease
+## Results
+### Expanded IAR T cells recognize multiple islet epitopes
+ - recombinant lentiviral transduction to ectopically express TCR sequences in primary CD4<sup>+</sup> T cells
+ - **expanded TCRs had multiple specificities**
+ - most often TCRs recognized GAD65 peptides, then IGRP, then ZNT8 (there were more GADD65 peptides in the pool though), surprisingly no recognition of preproinsulin epitope
+### Expanded public IAR TCRs are more prevalent in new-onset T1D
+### Public TCRs are more germline like
+ - junction length inversely related to germline-ness (fewer nontemplated nucleotide additions i.e. shorter junction means more germline-like)
+## Discussion
+ - increased frequency of public TCRs in IAR T cells of new-onset T1D patients relative to established T1D patients, perhaps due to a dilution of specificities as epitope spreading occurs, migration of islet antigen-specific T cells to pancreas, or clone contraction due to antigen loss during islet destruction
+ - **would expect more germline-like TCRs to be more cross-reactive (lower sequence complexity)**
+ - **cross-reactivity need not result from sequence similarity (3D structural similarity more important than 1D sequence similarity)**
 # AXL receptor tyrosine kinase inhibition improves the anti-tumor effects of CD8<sup>+</sup> T cells by inducing CD103<sup>+</sup> dendritic cell-mediated T cell priming
  - AXL inhibited clonal expansion of tumor-specific CD8<sup>+</sup> T cells
 # B cells as biomarkers: predicting immune checkpoint therapy adverse events